js1710/LPS_fingerprints_paper/membrane_analysis/README.md

 ```
 Note that subsequent steps use all of the data outputted at this step.

-2. An enrichment .inp file is required, an example of whihc is shown below
+2. An enrichment .inp file is required, an example of which is shown below
 ```
 resname POPE POPG CDL2
 POPE  shell_11_POPE.xvg  "resname POPE"  blue